MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 * go to the File -> "Add Project Folder..."

 ![Add folder](./img/add-folder.png)
+> note that your interface may look slightly different on windows.

 * Find your `nebraska-gencyber-dev-env` folder (it should be located at `C:/Users/student/Desktop/`)
 * Upon opening it you should see: